 A system could be described as a set of interconnected parts that together form a ‘whole’.
-Systemic team coaching is about coaching with a focus on the multiple interdependent systems that any team will inevitably be part of.
+Systemic team coaching is then about coaching with a focus on the many systems that any team will naturally be part of.

-The elements within a given system could be numerous; ranging from individuals and their respective teams, to customers, suppliers and regulatory bodies.
-As such, the boundaries of a given system could be defined using varying degrees of inclusiveness (e.g. leadership team, sales division).
+The parts within a given system could range from individuals and their teams, to customers, suppliers and regulatory bodies.
+As such, the boundaries of a given system will have different levels of inclusiveness (e.g. leadership team, sales division).
 And, sometimes, where these boundaries lie is not always clear.
 There will then naturally be systems within systems.
 The team is itself a complex group of people that have come together from different walks of life, thus forming a relationship system of different skills, experiences, hopes and dreams.

 Why the focus on systems?

 In this together

-My goal as team coach would be to empower the team to develop a strong sense of shared purpose and shared leadership, where team members hold each other mutually accountable for what they deliver.
-In addition to being coached together as the team, a team coaching assignment might also include one-to-one coaching and offsite sessions, depending on what the team’s goals are.
+My aim as team coach would be to empower the team to find a strong sense of shared purpose and shared leadership.
+And, I seek to draw upon all my professional and personal experiences in this.
+In addition to being coached together as the team, team coaching might also include 1:1 coaching and offsite sessions.
+The specifics would depend on what the team’s goals are.
 And, I will work together with the sponsor to develop a coaching programme that is relevant and focused, and that gives everyone within the team a voice.

 Book a free consultation to find out how coaching can support you and your organisation.